JingOS-team/plasma-settings/README.md

-# Plasma Settings
+# Jingos Settings

-Settings application for Plasma Mobile.
+Settings application for Jingos system device , which is based on `Plasma-settings` .

+With beautify the interface of the application, in line with the design language of Jingos , and added a lot of features adapted to jingos

 ## Configuration modules